 But given that ICS hardware often outlives the operating systems that support it, what can ICS operators do to prevent their systems being compromised?

-Siemens’ Woronka suggests application whitelisting as another way to continue operating old ICS hardware – such as CNC (computer numerical control) controllers used to automate machine tools – by limiting its functionality to only what is necessary to keep it humming.
+Siemens’ Woronka suggests application whitelisting as another way to continue operating old ICS hardware – such as computer numerical control (CNC) controllers used to automate machine tools – by limiting its functionality to only what is necessary to keep it humming.

 “These controllers are usually found in machine tools with an expected lifetime of up to 25 years,” he says.
 “Application whitelisting can help to protect tools, even when the operating system is no longer supported over this extended timeframe.”

 For the most part, however, only newer systems will have higher levels of security and upgradability, says IDC’s Piff.
-“For those with older systems, and we mean about two years or more,” he says.
-“It’s about detect, protect and probably disconnect to save these systems.”
+“For those with older systems, and we mean about two years or more, it’s about detect, protect and probably disconnect to save these systems,” he says.